 ii) Use of Estimates

-requires the management to make judgment, estimates and assumptions that
+management to make judgment, estimates and assumptions that affect the reported

-uncertainty about these assumptions and estimates could result in the
+actions, uncertainty about these assumptions and estimates could result in the outcomes

-revision to accounting estimates is recognized prospectively in the current
+accounting estimates is recognized prospectively in the current and future periods.

 iii) Current & Non-Current Classification